paradedb/paradedb/pg_bm25/README.md

 Note: If you are using a managed Postgres service like Amazon RDS, you will not be able to install `pg_bm25` until the Postgres service explicitly supports it.

+#### Windows

+Windows is not supported.
+This restriction is [inherited from pgrx not supporting Windows](https://github.com/pgcentralfoundation/pgrx?tab=readme-ov-file#caveats--known-issues).

 ## Usage

 ### Indexing